-7.3.
-Implementation
+7.3 Implementation

-The implementation of the data mapping process is in a separate library.
+The implementation of the data mapping process is in a separate static library from the XmdvTool.
 This framework has been implemented in C++ using object oriented concepts so that it is easy to extend the framework for other data types.
-Once the framework was ready, it just took 2-3 man weeks time to integrate each of the nominal and text visualization capabilities into Xmdv-Tool and OpenDX.
+Once the framework was ready, it just took 2-3 man weeks time to integrate each of the nominal and text visualization capabilities to XmdvTool.
 The data input module and the data display modules for each of the visualization techniques needed to be modified to integrate loading and displaying of type information within the tool.